henrikbostrom/RandomForest/docs/source/common.rst

-.. _To work with a single dataset:
+.. _Functions for working with a single dataset:

-To work with a single dataset
+Functions for working with a single dataset
 ==============================================================

 ..
 DO NOT EDIT: this file is generated from Julia source.